-- the significance of the Proclamation Line of 1763 and the Treaty of Augusta; - changes in British taxing policy that led to protests and acts of rebellion in the colonies; - committees and congresses that moved the American people toward independence; - terms: Proclamation Line of 1763, Stamp Act, Sons of Liberty, Tea Act, monopoly, First Continental Congress, Second Continental Congress, South Carolina Provincial Congress, Loyalist.
+the Treaty of Augusta;

+changes in British taxing policy that led to protests

+- and acts of rebellion in the colonies; - committees and congresses that moved the American people toward independence; - terms: Proclamation Line of 1763, Stamp Act, Sons of Liberty, Tea Act, monopoly, First Continental Congress, Second Continental Congress, South Carolina Provincial Congress, Loyalist.

-When the French and Indian War ended in 1763,
+When the French and Indian War ended in 1763.